NicolasOmar/react-practice/README.md

 | Posts | npm run setup-posts |

 ## How to run it
-To run the any specific excercise, execute the following comman in the project´s folder:
+To run any specific exercise, execute the following command in the project´s folder:
 ```sh
 npm start
 ```
-In the seventh excercise, you have to run the following commands in different terminals:
+In the seventh exercise, you have to run the following commands in different terminals:
 ```sh
 npm run api
 npm run media